 If the linoleum you purchase includes this protection, it can last a long time.
 Without it, plan to refinish your floors around every two years to keep them looking fresh.

 Depending on the type of linoleum you like best, you’ll pay between $2 to $5 per square foot.
 With installation, the cost comes in at between $7 and $12 per square foot.

 Source: Home Depot

-Cork is another option that has a small environmental impact.
+Cork floor is another option if you wish to opt for something that has a small environmental impact.
 The material is harvested from tree bark without killing the tree.
-Every eight to ten years the bark regenerates and can be used again to make flooring.
+Every eight to 10 years the bark regenerates and can be used again to make cork flooring.